-Figure 6 displays a positive productivity shock to the total factor productivity.
-As a result marginal costs decrease, nominal wages tend to increase but since they are sticky cannot react immediately; however, real wages go up due to deflationary pressures caused by the shock.
-Also there would be an appreciation of the real exchange rate that would mitigate the exports expansion.
-Consumption of Ricardian agents reacts positively, whereas for on-Ricardian agents consumption remains negative during 2 quarters.
-In contrast to Figure 5, both rules behave similarly.
-We interpret the slightly higher consumption of Ricardian agents under the Chilean fiscal rule due to the fact that agents believe that the government is going to save more than rule case # 1, so they consume more.
+Figure 6 displays the IRFs to a positive shock to the total factor productivity.
+As a result of that shock marginal costs decrease, nominal wages tend to increase but since they are sticky cannot react immediately; however, real wages go up due to deflationary pressures caused by the shock.
+Also there would be an appreciation of the real exchange rate that would mitigate the expansion of exports.
+Consumption of Ricardian agents reacts positively, whereas for non-Ricardian agents consumption remains negative during 2 quarters.
+The higher consumption of Ricardian agents under the Chilean fiscal rule can be associated to the fact that under this specification of fiscal policy, agents understand that the government is going to save, so they consume more.